 Unlike some of its neighbors, Paraguay really hasn't adopted many ingredients or cooking styles from the indigenous people.
 Many of the ingredients are the same ones brought over by the colonial powers.
 This gives the traditional food of Paraguay a European flavor and makes it one of the best places for those looking for a taste of something a little more familiar.

 Common Ingredients In Paraguayan Cuisine

 Agriculture is one of the main industries in Paraguay.
-Most of the crops are farmed locally and the animals raised contribute to a diet similar to that eaten in Uruguay.
+Most of the crops are farmed locally, and the animals raised also contribute to a diet similar to that eaten in Uruguay.

-This means that meats such as beef, pork and lamb all play an important role in the diet.
-Without a coastline fish are generally freshwater fish, and there are several varieties of catfish caught in the country's rivers.
+This means that meats such as beef, pork, and lamb all play an important role in the diet.
+As Paraguay lacks a coastline, fish are generally freshwater fish, and there are several varieties of catfish caught in the country's rivers.

 One of the main crops in Paraguay is corn.
 In Paraguay food often uses this crop, while dairy ingredients such as milk and cheese are also important parts of the diet.

 The Staple Dishes Of Paraguay

 One of the most traditional meals that is eaten in Paraguay is sopa paraguaya, which is a blend of European and the indigenous Guarani cuisine.
 It is a thick cornbread made with onions, cornflour, eggs, milk, and pork fat.
 If you are fortunate enough to join a local family for a celebration, an 'asado' style barbecue is one of the most common communal meals.